ys7yoo/BCS/README.md

 ### 1.2 Functions and classes must have block comments

 Without carefully written comments, functions or classes are useless.
+Block comments with detail information must always come at the beginning.

 An example:
 ```